Wheatley, Willard (b. July 16, 1915, Tortola, British Virgin Islands - d. Jan. 22, 1997), chief minister of the British Virgin Islands (1971-79).

 Wright, Arthur Alban (b.
 Oct.
 24, 1887 - d.
 Jan.
 4, 1967), administrator of Saint Vincent (1936-38) and Saint Lucia (1938-44).

 Wright, Jim, byname of James Claude Wright, Jr. (b.
 Dec.
-22, 1922, Fort Worth, Texas), U.S. politician.
+22, 1922, Fort Worth, Texas - d.
+May 6, 2015, Fort Worth), U.S. politician.
 In 1946, at age 23, he was elected to the Texas House of Representatives, but he was not reelected in 1948.
 In 1950-54 he was mayor of Weatherford, Texas.
 In 1954 he won election as a U.S. representative from Texas.
 A vigorous supporter of a strong, activist government, he in 1956 refused to join 100 Southern colleagues in denouncing the U.S. Supreme Court's 1954 desegregation order.
 He opposed the Civil Rights Act of 1964 but later reversed himself by voting for various other civil rights bills.
 He was a backer of U.S. involvement in Vietnam and, throughout his career, voted in favour of most social welfare programs.
 His team play earned him power in the House.
 Throughout the 1970s and 1980s he raised money and made personal appearances for countless House Democrats running for reelection.
 His efforts brought him enough support to win the position of majority leader in 1976.
 By late 1986 he had done so many favours for so many House Democrats that few opposed his succeeding Thomas ("Tip") O'Neill as speaker of the House.
 In June 1988 Rep. Newt Gingrich of Georgia filed a formal complaint against Wright.
 After a 10-month inquiry conducted by the House Ethics Committee, a report was released accusing Wright of five counts of violating House rules on the acceptance of gifts and outside income.
 With a vote of 10-2 the committee decided that several particular bulk sales of his book Reflections of a Public Man appeared to be an attempt at circumventing the House limits on what could be earned in speaking fees.
 The report also indicated that between 1979 and 1988 he had received $145,000 in gifts from Texas developer George Mallick.
 On May 31, 1989, he announced his resignation as speaker and as a member of Congress.
 He was the first House speaker to be driven out of office in midterm.

 Wu Bo (b.
 Aug.
 21, 1906 - d.
 Feb.
 21, 2005), finance minister of China (1979-80).